7vbauer/SaturnDB/README.md

 # SaturnDB

-This project is an educational attempt to build a DBMS in C.
+This project is an educational attempt to build a (R)DBMS in C.

 It's purposes are to learn database concepts pratically, exercite my C language skills and build a portifolio.

 ***So far there is not executable yet.***

 Initial development will be done not paying much attention to efficiency or following databases principles religiously, as i'm looking foward to have a simple functional executable as soon as possible.
 Those things will be taken care later.